IBM-Cloud/assistant-shop.r/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

 **Note:** If deploying by this method, the app will fail on first deploy.
-After this initial failure, you must complete steps 9-12 as described in the section 'Running the app on Bluemix' below for your app to start successfully.
+After this initial failure, you must complete steps [9-12](## Running the app on Bluemix) as described in the section [Running the app on Bluemix](## Running the app on Bluemix)  below for your app to start successfully.

 [![Build Status](https://codeship.com/projects/5be9a2b0-f58e-0132-c56e-36e59e59a064/status?branch=master)](https://codeship.com/projects/5be9a2b0-f58e-0132-c56e-36e59e59a064/status?branch=master)